Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Theoretical considerations

-which have a unit of mass density times length.
-Here, $\phi$ present a Maxwellian distribution and the term $p_{vc}$ encompasses the mean intensity in the channel and carries fluctuations exclusively produced by velocity, the so-called \textit{velocity caustics} effect \citep{LP00} (see also \S~\ref{subsec:3.3}).
+which have units of mass density times length.
+Here, $\phi$ represents a Maxwellian distribution and the term $p_{vc}$ encompasses the mean intensity in the channel and carries fluctuations exclusively produced by velocity, the so-called \textit{velocity caustics} effect \citep{LP00} (see also \S~\ref{subsec:3.3}) \footnote{While the analytical theory by \cite{LP00} initially focused on the formation of velocity caustics in isothermal gas, subsequent studies have also confirmed the significance of velocity caustics in multi-phase environments \citep{2021ApJ...910..161Y,2023MNRAS.521..230H,2023MNRAS.524.2994H}.}.
 The $p_{dc}$ term, the \textit{density caustics} effect, captures inhomogeneities in the density field.
 The dominance of either $p_{vc}$ or $p_{dc}$ is dependent on the channel width, i.e., the velocity resolution of the observation.
 A narrower channel width enhances the contribution from $p_{vc}$, thereby better capturing the velocity fluctuations.
-The typical threshold for this is when the channel width $\Delta v$ is less than the velocity dispersion $\sqrt{\delta v^2}$ of the turbulent eddies under study\footnote{The velocity dispersion is typically calculated from the dispersion of velocity centroid map, i.e., moment-one map.}, that is, $\Delta v < \sqrt{\delta v^2}$.
-While the analytical theory by \cite{LP00} initially focused on the formation of velocity caustics in isothermal gas, subsequent studies have also confirmed the significance of velocity caustics in multi-phase environments \citep{2021ApJ...910..161Y,2023MNRAS.521..230H,2023MNRAS.524.2994H}.
+The typical threshold for this is when the channel width $\Delta v$ is less than the velocity dispersion $\sqrt{\delta v^2}$ of the turbulent eddies under study, that is, $\Delta v < \sqrt{\delta v^2}$.
+Observationally, the velocity dispersion is typically calculated from the dispersion of a velocity centroid map, i.e., a moment-one map.